Privacy Policy³

 If complying with the request is complex or numerous, the deadline can be extended by two months, but the individual must be informed within one month.
 You must obtain approval from the DPO before extending the deadline.

-If any person receives a subject request for any company named under Envirotech Group of Companies, the request must be immediately forwarded to the DPO.
+If any person receives a subject request for any company named under Envirotech Group, the request must be immediately forwarded to the DPO.

 We can refuse to respond to certain requests, and can, in circumstances of the request being manifestly unfounded or excessive, charge a fee.
 If the request is for a large quantity of data, we can request the individual specify the information they are requesting.
 This can only be done with express permission from the DPO.